-2. Hydrating The Baby Frequently
+2. Hydrating the Baby Frequently

 Peeling skin takes away a lot of moisture from the body.
 Keeping the water levels constant in the body is absolutely necessary.
 The routine that has been established for breastfeeding or formula-based bottle feeding should be followed strictly and any skips should be avoided.
 This feeding and hydration help rebuild moisture back into the skin.

-In case your baby is younger than 6 months, then giving your baby water is not advised.
+In case your baby is younger than six months, then giving your baby water is not advised.
 Feeding water at an early age can be harmful to its health.
 In such a case, sticking to the breastfeeding schedule is your best bet.

 3. Keep Baths Short and Warm

 Although it is important to maintain moisture in the skin, the bathing times for the baby should be short.
-Having daily baths is absolutely necessary to get rid of the peeling skin, but keeping your baby wet for a longer time can remove the natural oils that are present in the skin.
+Having daily baths is absolutely necessary to get rid of the peeling skin, but keeping your baby wet for a long time can remove the natural oils that are present in the skin.
 This can further make the skin drier than usual, adding to the problems.

 Keeping a short 5-10 minute bath is good.
 Make use of warm water and a mild soap without any aromas or fragrance.
 Use a soft cloth to gently wipe the skin instead of rubbing it.
 The traditional soaps and bathing gels could irritate the skin further.

-4. Make Use of Chemical-Free Products
+4. Make Use of Chemical-free Products

 Be it soaps or even detergents, any chemicals present in lotions or moisturisers can react with the delicate dry skin, and make the newborn face peeling even worse than before.
 There are certain soaps and detergents available in the market that are baby-friendly.
 Opt for those since they usually don’t have the typical harsh chemicals.

-5. Install A Humidifier
+5. Install a Humidifier

 Depending on where you stay, the air around could be dry and may not be right for the baby.
-Furthermore, constant use of an air-conditioner robs a room of its natural humidity and makes the air dry.
+Furthermore, the constant use of an air-conditioner robs a room of its natural humidity and makes the air dry.
 This dry atmosphere reduces any absorption of moisture in the baby’s skin and aggravates the peeling.
 For babies suffering from eczema, this is extremely bad.

 By installing a humidifier in the baby’s room, the humidity in the room can return back to a normal value.
 This allows the skin to absorb moisture from the air and prevent it from being excessively dry.